CARRIE ICHIKAWA JENKINS

-- A conference on “Faith and Reason: Themes from Swinburne,” organized by Michael Bergmann and Jeffrey Brower, will be held at Purdue on Sept 25-27, 2014.
+- A conference on “Faith and Reason: Themes from Swinburne,” organized by Michael Bergmann and Jeffrey Brower, was held at Purdue on Sept 25-27, 2014.

 - Leonard Harris is the 2014 recipient of The Frantz Fanon Lifetime Achievement Award from The Caribbean Philosophical Association